REGISTRATION IS NOW CLOSED. We hope you will join us in 2024.

 Credits | 3 |

-Course Numbers | Graduate: EDU 5515 C14 Undergraduate: EDU 4515 CFS6 |
+Course Numbers | Graduate: EDX 5710 S05 Undergraduate: EDX 4710 S05 |

 Session Description:

 According to SAMHSA (Substance Abuse and Mental Health Services Administration) 2/3rds of children report experiencing at least one traumatic event by age 16.
 Potentially traumatic events might include things such as abuse, community or school violence, natural disasters, grief, serious accidents or illnesses and many others.
 Understanding how to recognize these signs in the children in our care is the first step in our ongoing goal to best care for and teach them.
-Recognizing the possible problematic resultant behaviors is the second and then having strategies in our tool box to help them recover and thrive is step three.
+Recognizing the possible problematic resultant behaviors is the second step and then having strategies in our tool box to help them recover and thrive is step three.
 Having the knowledge to be considered a trauma-sensitive educator is not only a “nice skill”, it is critical tool.

 Audience: Birth through age 8.